-As facilitators to the notes Signature Bank and Alexander Capital, L.P. will receive have received certain fees.
+As facilitators to the notes Signature Bank and Alexander Capital, L.P. have received certain fees.
 Signature Bank received a \$6,000 escrow fee from the first round of funding.
-Alexander Capital, L.P. has and will continue to receive received (i) a cash commission of ten percent (10%) of the proceeds raised in the offering from investors introduced to the Company by the Placement Agent; (ii) the granting to the Placement Agent of a warrant for the purchase of a number of shares of Common Stock equal to 6% of the number of Underlying Securities; and (iii) the other matters set forth in the engagement letter between the Company and the Placement Agent dated April 13, 2022.
-As of June 30, 2023 September 30, 2023, Alexander Capital, L.P., has received fees totaling \$338,250 458,250 which were recorded in debt discounts on the balance sheet and will receive received 94,370 120,235 warrants which were recorded at fair value in warrant liability and debt discounts on the balance sheet.
+Alexander Capital, L.P. has received (i) a cash commission of ten percent (10%) of the proceeds raised in the offering from investors introduced to the Company by the Placement Agent; (ii) the granting to the Placement Agent of a warrant for the purchase of a number of shares of Common Stock equal to 6% of the number of Underlying Securities; and (iii) the other matters set forth in the engagement letter between the Company and the Placement Agent dated April 13, 2022.
+As of September 30, 2023, Alexander Capital, L.P., has received fees totaling \$458,250 which were recorded in debt discounts and received 120,235 warrants which were recorded at fair value in warrant liability and debt discounts on the balance sheet.
 After the closing of the initial public offering on August 14, 2023, The Company converted the notes payable plus \$226,391 in interest into 1,498,332 shares of common stock.
 The shares were to be issued at a discounted price of \$4.20 per share resulting in a loss to the Company which is recorded in extinguishment of derivative liabilities.
 As of September 30, 2023, 3,973 shares of converted stock from this raise have not been issued and are recorded at fair value on the balance sheet in share liability.
 See Note 12 Share Liabilities